prebid/prebid.github.io/prebid-server/endpoints/pbs-endpoints-pbc.md

 ## Cache Storage

+{: .alert.alert-info :}
+This feature is currently available only in the Java version of Prebid Cache.

 Host companies may want to set up Prebid Cache to be able to store [module](/prebid-server/pbs-modules/) or other data separately from the main bids/VAST data store.
 Having a separate data store for each module or a group of modules allows the host company to:

 - limit how much data space a given module (or group of modules) can consume